oboroc/oboroc.github.io/read.md

 37. The Silent War: Chosen of the Sigillite
 38. Angels of Caliban: Emperors and Slaves
 39. Praetorian of Dorn: Alpha to Omega
+40. Corax: Nevermore
+41. The Master of Mankind: War in the Webway

 ### Old Man's War